'Black Box' Recorders Found In Ethiopian Airlines Crash Of Boeing 737 Max 8 Jet

 The Chinese aviation agency's order affects nearly 100 aircraft, according to Flightradar24; the regulator said it will confer with the U.S. Federal Aviation Administration and Boeing about how to ensure the airliners are safe.

-Aviation regulators in Indonesia have also halted flights of the new Boeing jets, a decision that affects nearly a dozen planes.
+Aviation regulators in Indonesia also have halted flights of the new Boeing jets, a decision that affects nearly a dozen planes.
 And in the Caribbean, Cayman Airways said it will suspend use of its two Boeing 737 Max 8 aircraft.

-In the U.S., Southwest Airlines — which uses a fleet of 34 Boeing 737 MAX 8 aircraft — says it is not planning any changes in service and that it is in contact with Boeing about the Ethiopian crash.
+In the U.S., Southwest Airlines — which uses a fleet of 34 Boeing 737 Max 8 aircraft — says it is not planning any changes in service and that it is in contact with Boeing about the Ethiopian crash.

 "We remain confident in the safety and airworthiness of our fleet of more than 750 Boeing aircraft," Southwest spokesperson Chris Mainz told NPR in an email.

-A similar statement came from American Airlines, which operates 24 737 MAX 8 planes.
+A similar statement came from American Airlines, which operates 24 of the planes.

 American said its safety and flight teams "will closely monitor the investigation in Ethiopia, which is our standard protocol for any aircraft accident."